Royal Decree of Graces of 1815

-The Royal Decree of Graces of 1815 (Spanish: Real Cédula de Gracias) is a legal order approved by the Spanish Crown in the early half of the 19th century to encourage Spaniards and, later, Europeans of non-Spanish origin, to settle in and populate the colony of Puerto Rico.
+The Royal Decree of Graces of 1815 (Spanish: Real Cédula de Gracia de 1815) is a decree approved by the Spanish Crown in August 1815 to encourage Spaniards, and Europeans of non-Spanish origin but coming from countries in good standing with Spain, to settle in and populate Puerto Rico.

 Royal Decree of Graces

-On 10 August 1815, King Ferdinand VII of Spain approved the Spanish Royal Decree of Graces, which granted Puerto Rico the right to have commercial ties with countries which were in good standing with Spain.
-It also granted free land to settlers, as well as incentives for investing money and providing technology for agricultural development to any Spaniard willing to relocate and settle in those territories.
+On 10 August 1815, King Ferdinand VII of Spain approved a real cédula de gracia (royal decree of graces), which granted Puerto Rico the right to have commercial ties with countries which were in good standing with Spain.
+It also granted free land to many settlers, as well as incentives for investing money and providing technology for agricultural development to Spaniards willing to relocate and settle there.

-Puerto Rico was largely undeveloped until 1830, when immigrants from the Spanish provinces of Catalonia, Majorca, and the Canary Islands began to arrive.
-They gradually developed the sugarcane, coffee, and tobacco plantations, based on the use of African slave labor.
-Spain had approved Decree of Graces of 8 September 1777 in regard to Venezuela, and the Decree of Graces of 1789, which granted its subjects the right to purchase slaves and to participate in the flourishing business of slave trading in the Caribbean.
+This was the third royal decree of graces approved by the Spanish Crown to foster economic development in the empire's overseas Latin American possessions.
+King Charles III approved the Royal Decree of Graces of 1777 in regard to the Captaincy General of Venezuela, and the Royal Decree of Graces of 1789, which granted his subjects the right to purchase slaves and to participate in the flourishing transatlantic slave trade.

+Puerto Rico remained largely undeveloped and underpopulated until 1830, when a great number of immigrants, many coming from the Spanish provinces of Catalonia, Majorca, the Canary Islands, and many non-Spanish settlers coming from countries in good standing with Spain, like Austria, Ireland, Portugal, Italy and France, began to arrive in Puerto Rico.
+They gradually contributed developing commercial enterprises in Puerto Rico, mostly based on agricultural produce like sugarcane, coffee, and tobacco plantations, and on the use of African slave labor and free but needy sharecroppers, peons or jornaleros.